-- Guests: Caters almost exclusively for couples of all ages.
+- Guests: Caters almost exclusively to couples of all ages.

-- Beach: The beach is about 250m away and is typical of Lovina: grey, gritty, and a little scruffy.
-Great for sunsets, walks, and snorkeling; less so for swimming and sunbathing.
+- Beach: The beach is about 250m away and is typical of Lovina – gray, gritty, and a little scruffy.
+Great for sunsets, walks, and snorkeling, less so for swimming or sunbathing.

 - Views: Villas are secluded behind walls, so there are no views as such.
 Windows overlook private gardens.

-- Kitchen: Each villa features an open-air but undercover kitchen/lounge/dining area.
+- Kitchen: Each villa features an open-air but undercover kitchen/living/dining area.

-- Private Pools/Jacuzzis: Each villa has a private swimming pool that’s far better than just a plunge pool.
+- Private Pools/Jacuzzis: Each villa has a sizable private swimming pool.

 - Parking: There are a few free and secure spots available, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.

 - Email: Send a message through the website.

 - Website: villateman.com